What next in Logical Replication?

 Amit Kapila is a Committer and a Major Developer in PostgreSQL.
 Over the course of a 20-year career, he developed deep expertise in not only PostgreSQL but also Oracle, and in-memory databases.
 He works at Fujitsu as Senior Director.

 Amit Kapila works in open source PostgreSQL.
 He participates actively in the development of PostgreSQL, both developing and reviewing new features.
 The major work done by him in PostgreSQL includes parallel-query, performance, scalability, and durable hash-indexes.
 In the past, he has worked on integrating in-memory storage Engine to PostgreSQL-based code and at a time he also improved the Oracle performance by doing statement caching.

 Logical replication has been there since 10.0 and with each release, it is getting better.
 This talk will start with the basic architecture of Logical replication in PostgreSQL and then cover the various ways in which it can be helpful to users.

 One of the shortcomings of logical replication as compare to physical replication is that currently, it allows the transaction to be replicated only once it is committed.
 This can create a large apply lag on the subscriber side for long-running transactions.
 We will discuss the solution implemented for this problem for PostgreSQL.

-In the end, this will cover the new enhancements, improvements related to Logical Replication being discussed in the PostgreSQL community for future releases.
+In the end, this will cover the new enhancements, improvements related to Logical Replication in recent PostgreSQL releases.